 In 1992 Edward Parsons, the seventh generation to run the store, died leaving his widow Freda in charge.
 As Edward and Freda did not have any heirs, the business was sold seven years after Edward’s death to Paul Davis, who was a family acquaintance.

-We then changed our name to Foxhills.
-With this new name we plan to grow our online presence throughout the UK, whilst maintaining our heritage, and our part in Bristol's history.
+In 2020, we rebranded and changed our name to Foxhills Jewellers.
+With this new name we plan to grow our online presence throughout the UK and worldwide whilst maintaining our heritage, and our part in Bristol's history.

 Foxhills Jewellers relocated just 3 doors up the High Street to larger premises containing a coffee shop, beautiful garden area and a gift shop.